-“Doctor, how long will my surgery take ?”
+“Doctor, how long will my facelift surgery take ?”

 Before surgery, most ask how long the procedure will last?
 Behind the question lie mixed emotions.
 Although the anesthesiologist and I are trusted, you relinquish all control over your face, your body, and your life during a procedure under general anesthesia.
 Your trust in us is total and complete.

 If your surgeon plans a “quick lift,” a “lunchtime lift,” a “mini-lift,” or other abbreviated version, you will likely see improvement, but how much will this be and how long will it last compared to the longer version?
 The answer to this question varies, but in general, you are losing value with the “abridged” or “condensed” version.
 Often marketed as “new and improved,” quick lift is actually the 1960’s model: cut & pull.
 Minimal surgery means minimal results.
-Longer lasting, modern face lift incorporates many advances.
-Today’s face lift is not just an operation, it is a masterful work of art individualized to reverse aging features by re-positioning sagging tissues into their youthful location and by securing them for a long lasting correction.
-During the operation, localization of important structures like nerves, vessels, and ligaments adds time, but improves safety of your procedure by preventing complications.
+Longer lasting, modern facelift incorporates many advances.
+Today’s facelift is not just an operation, it is a masterful work of art individualized to reverse aging features by re-positioning sagging tissues into their youthful location and by securing them for a long-lasting correction.
+During the operation, localization of important structures like nerves, vessels, and ligaments adds time but improves the safety of your procedure by preventing complications.